How to Make a Large Non-Cash Donation to Charity

 How to Make a Major Gift Through The Giving Block

 Have multiple causes you’re passionate about or multiple organizations you enjoy supporting?
-Private Client Services offers the ability to split your major gift across multiple organizations, without having to open a donor-advised fund or complete additional paperwork.
+Private Donor Services offers the ability to split your major gift across multiple organizations, without having to open a Donor-Advised Fund or complete additional paperwork.

 Make a Large Stock or Crypto Donation Today